astraDisastra/mnist_project/README.md

 #define LEARNING_RATE 0.001f
 ```

-Questions to observe:
+Questions I can explore:

+- Does a high learning rate make training unstable?
-- What happens if the learning rate is too high?
+- Does a low learning rate make learning too slow?
-- What happens if it is too low?
-- Does the loss decrease smoothly?
+- Which value gives the smoothest loss decrease?

 ---

-#### Change the Number of Epochs
+### Number of Epochs

-Try:
+Changing the number of epochs lets me see how repeated training affects accuracy.

+Examples:

 ```c
 #define EPOCHS 1